syncfusion-content/winui-docs/winui/Scheduler/Getting-Started.md

 ![change-first-day-of-week-in-winui-scheduler](GettingStarted_Images/change-first-day-of-week-in-winui-scheduler.png)

-N> You can also explore our [WinUI Scheduler example](https://github.com/syncfusion/winui-demos/tree/master/scheduler) that shows how to easily configure the scheduler in winui.
+N> You can also explore our [WinUI Scheduler example](https://github.com/syncfusion/winui-demos/tree/master/scheduler) that shows how to easily configure the scheduler in WinUI.